LukeGarnham/Stumps-and-Studs-MS4/README.md

 ### Environment Variables

 The Code Institute GitPod template already comes with a .gitignore file so I did not need to create one.
-Any files listed in this document are not pushed to GitHub which ensures environment variables which need to remain private and secure are not made publicly available within my repo.
+Any files listed in this document are not pushed to GitHub which ensures environment variables and the Django default sqlite3 database which need to remain private and secure are not made publicly available within my repo.

+Environment variables to connect to Stripe are saved in the Heroku environment and GitPod settings.
+By retrieving these values from the environment (os.environ.get), I can ensure they are not saved within any code which would be visible to others on my GitHub account.

+Equally, environment variables for connecting to the Postgres database are also saved in the Heroku environment but are not needed in the GitPod settings.

 ### Setting Up The Database